buchananta/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    It is the anonymous function inside of the other function.
+I can tell, because it is defined inside the return statement of the personalDice function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    The name is always the same.
+The dice roll ${newRoll} will be assigned a new value every time dansRoll is invoked.
 c.
 What is the lexical scope of `newRoll`?
+    it's inside the closure, so its scoped inside of it, and the anonymous function is the only thing that can access it directly

 ### Task 2c - Exit Ticket